-Designating Any Person to Return a Voter's Vote-By-Mail Ballot: VBM ballots requested and received under the "regular" Section 3017 procedure on or before February 26, 2024, NO LONGER NEED BE RETURNED by a designated relative or by any co-resident of the voter's household.
+Designating Any Person to Return a Voter's Vote-By-Mail Ballot: VBM ballots requested and received under the "regular" Section 3017 procedure on or before Election Night 8:00 p.m.
+November , 2024 NO LONGER NEED BE RETURNED by a designated relative or by any co-resident of the voter's household.
 Effective 2017, Elections Code 3017 has been changed to delete these longstanding requirements and instead expressly permit the voter to designate "any person" to return the voted ballot.
 The prohibition on campaign workers delivering ballots has also been repealed and has been replaced by a prohibition on paying ballot returners based on the number of ballots.
 Effective 2007, Section 3009 imposes an "age 16" requirement on the ballot recipient, even though Section 3017 does not impose this requirement on the person returning the ballot.